radzhome/django-awseb-tasks/README.md

 ===============

-Fabric release taks commands to use with AWS Beanstalk that wraps around boto.
-Dependencies include git, fabric, prettytable and boto.
+Fabric release taks commands to use with AWS Beanstalk using boto.
+Integrates with git by creating aliases for pushing code directly to the beanstalk.
 Optional dependency is django-storages, package includes utilities for setting up your static and media backend for use in S3.

 TODO
 -----